Pancake Bites Recipe

 Instructions

-• Cool for 5 minutes, then invert pancake bites onto a wire rack to cool.
-If sticking to the pan, run a butter knife along the outer edges of the muffins to loosen them.
+• Let them cool.
+Remove from the oven and let the pancake bites cool for 5 minutes in the muffin tin, then invert them onto a wire rack to continue to cool.
+If they are sticking to the pan, run a butter knife along the outer edges of the muffins to loosen them.

 Notes